joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/7_Sync.md

 Use the Ymutex if in doubt.
 It will yield if the lock is held, and has no other semantics.

 The reason why yielding is used in the syncrhonization primitives is to allow T1 to acquire locks.
 Otherwise it would deadlock since nothing would release it.

+T0 is permitted to lock too because it is capable of yielding.

 ## Enhanced Mutex